sachamasry/klepsidra/README.md

 ## To do

-- Create notes in a modal directly from timer listing view
 - Replace timer note scaffold CRUD functionality
-  - Create from timer show and listing views
-  - Read in timer show view
   - Update from timer show view
 - Begin adding keyboard shortcuts for an improved user interface
 - Create Notes entity, and make it possible to record notes from timers